 It's important to have a variety of content on your business blog.
 You don't want to make it appear as though you are only good at one thing.

-By expanding your editorial calendar to include multiple content types – such as infographics, videos, lists, interviews, etc. – you can stand out as a versatile expert in your industry that offers a wide variety of information to interested leads.
+By expanding your editorial calendar to include multiple content types – such as infographics, videos, lists, interviews, etc. – you can stand out as a versatile expert in your industry who offers a wide variety of information to interested leads.

-3. Write for Your Target Audience
+3. Write for Your Target Audience.

 The biggest tip for blog writing to help drive lead generation, however, is to write for your desired customers.
 At the end of the day, your company has its own niche in whatever industry you work in.